Statement on Social Justice and the Gospel: History

 The statement grew out of a meeting of a group of evangelicals that took place on June 19, 2018, in Dallas, Texas, organized by Josh Buice.
 Tom Ascol was given the responsibility to write the original draft, which upon revision was signed first by the original summit attendees also including James White, John MacArthur, Voddie Baucham, and others.
 Over ten thousand churches or individuals have since added their signatures.

 While the statement was intended to address ideas and doctrines, not people or organizations, the statement is seen as a response to the evangelical drift away from the gospel towards an emphasis on social justice, the latter seen as a political philosophy produced by the Frankfurt School that is a conglomeration of critical race theory, cultural Marxism, Rauschenbuschism, and intersectionality.

 Criticism

 A number of prominent evangelicals have critiqued the statement, seeing social justice as not contradictory to the gospel message.
-John Carpenter (a TGC contributor) wrote that the statement demonstrated the scandal of the evangelical conscience because its primary drafters, like John MacArthur, had demonstrated few, if any, objections to racial injustice, even during the civil rights movement.
+John Carpenter (a The Gospel Coalition contributor) lamented on The Christian Post that the statement demonstrated "the scandal of the evangelical conscience" because its primary drafters, like John MacArthur, had demonstrated few, if any, objections to racial injustice, even during the civil rights movement.
 Carpenter, also wrote that the statement represented a rise of a movement of "social justice contras," especially after some of its drafters, like James White, protested the refusal of Albert Mohler, Mark Dever, and others to explain their refusal to sign the statement at John MacArthur's 2019 Shepherd's Conference.